atneit/open-quantum-safe-attacks/README.md

 The easiest way to run it is to use the following command (which also (re)builds it, if necessary).
 Anything put after "`--`" is arguments to the compiled program itself when it runs.
 Every argument before the `--` are arguments to the build system `cargo`.
-For example, `--release`, tells `cargo` that it should build and run the optimized non-debug variant (This does not affect the cryptosystems in the `oqs` library, since they have already been compiled once, with optimization, in step 3 above and will not be autmatically rebuilt even if the C-sources change)
+For example, `--release`, tells `cargo` that it should build and run the optimized non-debug variant (This does not affect the cryptosystems in the `oqs` library, since they have already been compiled once, with optimization, in step 3 above and will not be automatically rebuilt even if the C-sources change)

     cargo run --release -- <program arguments>